GuilhermeFaramiglio/GuilhermeFaramiglio/README.md

 ## 🚀 About Me

-- 🎯 Currently learning C#, HTML, CSS, and web development
+- 🎯 Currently learning C#, SQL, PHP, HTML, CSS.
-- 🧠 Interested in building systems, games, and interactive applications
+- 🧠 Interested in building systems and interactive applications
 - 📚 Always exploring new technologies and improving my skills

 ---